 If you are installing a post with an extending arm, figure the position based the final position of the box, not just the arm!
 Note that the arm will need to be much higher up if you plan to hang the box.
 (More on mounting the box below.)

 If you feel your situation is unique or would like an exception to the rules, talk to your postmaster or ask your friendly postal carrier for suggestions.
 (This is when that little bag of Christmas cookies or envelope makes all the difference!)

 Creating your own mailbox?
 Be careful...

-and money on it!
+If you plan on making a mailbox yourself, you should check with the postmaster or letter carrier to get approval before you spend time and money on it!
 A poorly designed mailbox can halt your mail delivery!

 Choosing your new mailbox post - wood or "other"?

 There are a number of choices for mailbox posts.
 The most recent addition is molded plastic.
 Some make no pretense about being plastic, using flowing shapes, interesting colors and unique designs with integrated features such as newspaper holders.
 Others are made to look like painted cedar mailbox posts but for a fraction of the price and without the durability problems.
 As a whole, plastic mailbox posts are extremely durable and will outlast any wood or metal post.